 Our revenues are derived from royalty payments we receive from our operators based on the sale of oil and natural gas production, as well as the sale of natural gas liquids that are extracted from natural gas during processing.
-For each of the three months and the six months ended June 30, 2014, our revenues were derived 91% from oil sales, 6% from natural gas liquid sales and 3% from natural gas sales.
+For each of the three months and the nine months ended September 30, 2014, our revenues were derived 91% from oil sales, 6% from natural gas liquid sales and 3% from natural gas sales.
 For the period from inception (September 18, 2013) through December 31, 2013, our revenues were derived 93% from oil sales, 5% from natural gas liquid sales and 2% from natural gas sales.
+As a result, our revenues are more sensitive to fluctuations in oil prices than they are to fluctuations in natural gas liquids or natural gas prices.
 Our revenues may vary significantly from period to period as a result of changes in volumes of production sold or changes in commodity prices.
 Oil, natural gas liquids and natural gas prices have historically been volatile.
-During 2013, West Texas Intermediate posted prices ranged from \$86.65 to \$110.62 per Bbl and the Henry Hub spot market price of natural gas was \$4.31 per MMBtu.
-On June 30, 2014, the West Texas Intermediate posted price for crude oil was \$98.17 per Bbl and the Henry Hub spot market price of natural gas was \$4.31 per MMBtu.
-On June 30, 2014, the West Texas Intermediate posted price for crude oil was \$106.07 per Bbl and the Henry Hub spot market price of natural gas was \$4.39 per MMBtu.
+During 2013, West Texas Intermediate posted prices ranged from \$86.65 to \$110.62 per Bbl and the Henry Hub spot market price of natural gas ranged from \$3.08 to \$4.52 per MMBtu.
+On December 31, 2013, the West Texas Intermediate posted price for crude oil was \$98.17 per Bbl and the Henry Hub spot market price of natural gas was \$4.31 per MMBtu.
+Over the past several months, oil prices have declined from over \$105.00 per Bbl in June 2014 to below \$80.00 per Bbl in October 2014 due in large part to increasing supplies and weakening demand growth.
+Lower prices may not only decrease our revenues, but also potentially the amount of oil and natural gas that our operators can produce economically.
+Lower oil and natural gas prices may also result in a reduction in the borrowing base under our revolving credit facility, which may be determined at the discretion of our lenders.